phpDocumentor/phpDocumentor/docs/manual/for-users/commands/project_run.rst

         next to the name of the file in the top.
 In the future we will add direct links from elements to the line in this source code file.

+**--visibility**
+    Provide a comma-separated list of visibility scopes to parse.

+    This parameter may be used to tell phpDocumentor to only parse public properties and methods, or public and protected.

 **-p|--progressbar**
     While running, show a short summary of generation progress.